Skip to main content

 Fishing

 The Mississippi and Wisconsin river backwaters offer excellent fishing for panfish, bass, northern pike and walleye.
-There's an accessible fishing pier at the boat landing.
+The boat landing has an accessible fishing pier.

 Boating, canoeing and kayaking

 A boat ramp is available in the park for launching boats.
 Motorboats are permitted.
-Rental boats are available from businesses near Bagley and in the Prairie du Chien area.
-The state park doesn't have a beach, but Wyalusing Recreation Area, 2 miles south of the park entrance, has a beach as well as a boat landing and picnic area.
+Rental boats are available from businesses near Bagley and the Prairie du Chien area.
+The state park doesn't have a beach, but Wyalusing Recreation Area, 2 miles south of the park entrance, has a beach, boat landing, and picnic area.
 There's a municipal swimming pool in Prairie du Chien.

 A canoe trail through the river sloughs offers a unique way to see the waterfowl, aquatic plants and diverse animal life of the river bottomlands.
 The trail begins and ends at the park boat landing.
 Canoes and kayaks can be rented from the park concession in season.